-Ride through the ancient kingdoms of Shekhawati and experience the complete spectrum of life in Rajasthan, from subsistence farmers, who maintain a very simple existence to the privileged life of the princes.
-The Indian state of Rajasthan where our rides are located was once known as Registhan “land of desert”.
-Ride over a wide variety of terrain including not only desert, but farmlands, rocky gorges, acacia forests, jungle, scrub and the fertile Aravali hills.
+Ride through the ancient kingdoms of Shekhawati and experience the complete spectrum of life in Rajasthan.
+Subsistence farmers, who maintain a very simple existence, to the privileged life of the princes.
+Ride in the state once known as Registhan: “land of desert”.
+Ride over a wide variety of terrain including desert, farmlands, rocky gorges, acacia forests, jungle, scrub and the fertile Aravali hills.

-Historically this is one of India’s richest regions, littered with magnificent forts and palaces that were once home, and in many cases still are, to royal princes.
-Some of these are now hotels where you stay during the ride.
+Historically this is one of India’s richest regions.
+Littered with magnificent forts and palaces that were once home, and in many cases still are, to royal princes.
+Some of these palaces are now hotels where you stay during the ride.

 The tack is English style Indian army saddlery.